subham012005/universal-selenium-scraper/README.md

   options.add_argument("--headless")  # Optional, comment out if you want to see browser
   ```
 Now You don't able to see any browser window popup everytime.
+# Suggested to use with browser popup because sometimes it shows site can't be reached.
+Every time check response.